 Looking for more options?
 Check out London’s best Airbnbs

 For London’s best views, it’s a no-brainer.
-The Shangri-La inhabits floors 34-52 of the Shard, Western Europe’s tallest building, so on a clear day you can pretty much see the whole city (unless you book one of the cheaper, south-facing rooms).
-A less welcome aspect of the impressive floor-to-ceiling glass is that you can also see your neighbours in their room, reflected in the glass exterior.
+The Shangri-La inhabits floors 34-52 of The Shard, Western Europe’s tallest building, so on a clear day you can pretty much see the whole city (unless you book one of the cheaper, south-facing rooms).
+A less welcome aspect of the impressive floor-to-ceiling glass is that you can also see your neighbours in their room.
 Awkward!
 (Don’t worry, there are blinds for the timid.)
-Decor can feel a little ‘Asian neutral’, but with touches like in-room binoculars, it’s obvious that the star of the show was always going to be the vista.
+Rooms are furnished in glamorous Asian-international-contemporary style with luxury materials such as marble and silk and all contain binoculars, making it obvious that the star of the show was always going to be the vista.

-Claridge’s continues to fly the flag for Mayfair super-bling with its art deco-meets-Victoriana design and a lobby with pics of previous guests – like Winston Churchill.
-Simon Rogan has been in charge since 2014 and successfully so: Fera at Claridge’s is always packed and has quickly picked up a Michelin star.
+Claridge’s continues to fly the flag for Mayfair super-bling with its art deco-meets-Victoriana design and a lobby with pics of previous guests – such as Winston Churchill.
+Simon Rogan’s Michelin-starred Fera restaurant is now run by protégé Matt Starling and is always packed.
 Off-duty celebs tend to hide away in the handsome, discreet bar – if they care to venture out of their rooms at all.
 And why would they, when they come adorned with such luxuries as art deco toilet flushes?
 If it’s payday, book one of the stunning David Linley suites.

 Fancy something a bit more romantic?

 Choosing the best romantic hotels in London was never going to be an easy task.
 The city really is one of the best places on earth to be loved up, especially if you make your stay postcard-perfect and pick a hotel where there’s champagne on arrival, breakfast is served in bed and the views will make your hearts soar.